Are you a fan of taking supplements?

 You can see the archived picture in this section to show just how long this type of marketing angle has been used for diet supplements!

-Any supplement promising you to lose kgs within a few days are clearly overhyped and spreading BS.
+Any supplement promising you to lose kgs within a few days is clearly overhyped and spreading BS.
 Any product making such claims is misleading as it’s impossible to lose this amount of weight in a healthy way in such a short amount of time.

 We can run through some basic numbers here to illustrate this point.